 YESLER BRIDGE REHABILITATION PROJECT, YESLER WAY OVER 4TH AVENUE S.

-IMCO is working for the City of Seattle on the historic Yesler Bridge to remove the existing bridge and construct a new pier foundation and abutment (a structure built to support the lateral pressure of an arch or span at the ends of a bridge).
-IMCO will also be performing rehabilitation of the existing abutment and historic elements, building a new steel girder bridge, and making improvements to sidewalks, roadway surfaces, and existing railings for improved pedestrian and traffic safety.
-Historical elements such as decorative pedestrian railings, fascia girders, girder columns and cladding, and ornamental capitals and corbels, will be carefully removed, rehabilitated and re-incorporated into the new construction.
-This will ensure that the key historical features of the bridge will be preserved.
+IMCO rebuilt the historic Yesler Bridge in downtown Seattle, removing the existing bridge and constructing a new pier foundation and abutment that supports the lateral pressure of the arch at the end of the bridge.
+IMCO performed rehabilitation of the existing abutment and historical elements, building a new steel girder bridge, and making improvements to sidewalks, roadway surfaces, and existing railings for improved pedestrian and traffic safety.
+Historical elements such as decorative pedestrian railings, fascia girders, ornamental corbels, girder columns and cladding, were carefully removed, rehabilitated, and re-incorporated into the new construction to ensure the key historical features of the bridge were preserved.

 The Yesler Way Bridge is located in the Pioneer Square Historic District of Seattle and serves as the gateway to downtown.
 The 100-year-old structure was a non-redundant, three-span superstructure.
 Meaning if a steel column would have buckled from a vehicle crash, bridge collapse would have been likely.
 The columns were less than 11 inches from the 4th Avenue sidewalk curbs, with no other barrier from potential vehicle collisions.
 The bridge was constructed before seismic design codes were in place, and in the event of an earthquake, collapse would have been likely.